tramitit/guides/en/spain/model_036.md

 categories:
 - Spain
 date: '2024-06-17'
-description: Learn how to obtain, complete, and submit Form 036 for self-employment in Spain.
-Get tips on required documents and follow-up procedures for tax registration.
+description: Learn how to use Model 036 to register as self-employed or start a business in Spain.
+Step-by-step guide and required documents included.
 draft: false
-meta_title: 'Form 036: Essential Guide for Registering as Self-Employed in Spain'
+meta_title: 'Register as Self-Employed in Spain: Model 036 Explained'
-title: 'Form 036: Essential Guide for Registering as Self-Employed in Spain'
+title: 'Register as Self-Employed in Spain: Model 036 Explained'
 translationKey: spain-model_036
 ---

 ## Description
 ### What is it?